sedara0218/prime_project_java/README.md

   * view the note at the bottom of this page to run the program with MORE memory

 ## Expected Output:
+### *VIEW THE BOTTOM OF THIS PAGE FOR RUNTIME COMPARISIONS TO FAMOUS PRIME GENERATORS

 *Note times will vary per machine

 ```